theoboldalex/tra.sh/README.md

 # XSH - A Bash Static Site Generator

 ### How?
 To build the site, simply run `make`.
 This will run `scripts/build.sh` and will parse the `content` directory and build html files from the markdown contained within.
-Conventionally, the
-`content` directory should follow the below structure.
+The `content` directory should follow the below structure.

 > [!WARNING]
 > If you do not follow the directory structure shown below, your site will not be built correctly